lauguma/GWideCodeML/README.md

-# **GWideCodeML:** an automatic pipeline for testing evolutionary hypothesis at the genome-wide level.
+# **GWideCodeML:** a Python package for testing evolutionary hypothesis at the genome-wide level using codeml.

 ## Description